positiondev/offset/README.md

+## Note: We use version 1 of the api (1.2.3 specifically), until they actually support everything in version 2.

 For testing, you should install the `wp-cli`, which allows us to have a development version of a wordpress server running.